Kaito643/html-portfolio/README.md

 # html-portfolio

-This is an example portfolia I made for a course I am taking on Udemy.
+This is an example portfolio I made for a course I am taking on Udemy.